Marta Linares de Martinelli

-Marta Linares de Martinelli (born December 1, 1956) is a Panamanian insurance broker.
+Marta Linares de Martinelli (née Linares Brin; born December 1, 1956) is a Panamanian insurance broker.
 She became the First Lady of Panama on July 1, 2009 when her husband, Ricardo Martinelli, became President of Panama.
-On January 29, 2014, she was chosen to compete for Vice-President of Panama alongside Jose Domingo Arias running for President, but the pair finished in second place.

-Early life
+Biography

 Linares was born in Panama City, Panama.
 She earned a Bachelor's degree in commerce in the United States, at Saint Mary of the Woods College in Indiana.
 She later studied insurance brokerage at the University of Panama.

-Personal life

 In 1978, she married supermarket chain owner Ricardo Martinelli, with whom she had three children: Ricardo Alberto, Luis Enrique, and Carolina Elizabeth.